AI 2D TAG

 Rotation:

-A rotation of the image, center on the center of the image, of a random angle going from -val to +val.
+A rotation of the image, centered on the center of the image, of a random angle going from -val to +val.

 Scaling: